 I would recommend an external monitor with at least 500 nits of brightness (the same brightness as the Pocket 4K's screen).
 If you shoot outside in direct sunlight a lot, take a look at a brighter monitor like the SmallHD Focus (800 nits) or the Atomos Shinobi/Ninja V (1000 nits).
 Even though the Pocket 4K already comes with lots of excellent focus- and exposure tools built-in (peaking, tap-to-zoom, histogram, zebras, false color), it doesn't have waveforms or a vectorscope, so that's another benefit of going with an external monitor.

-Like most cinema cameras, the Pocket 4K doesn’t feature any sort of internal stabilisation, so if you’re going handheld, you need to some other way to stabilize your footage.
+Like most cinema cameras, the BMPCC4K doesn’t feature any sort of internal stabilization, so if you’re going handheld, you need to some other way to stabilize your footage.
 Luckily the rolling shutter on the Pocket 4K is very minimal, which really helps when trying to stabilize shots in post.

 The easiest way to stabilize your handheld footage is to get a stabilized lens, like the Panasonic 12-35 F2.8 or Olympus 12-100mm F4 IS PRO.
 If you use a speedbooster the Canon 24-105 F4 IS or 35mm F2 IS are excellent choices (among many others).
 Going with a stabilized lens allows you to keep your setup small and inconspicuous, but they’re not really suited for walking shots.
 If you want more versatility and cinematic movement in your shots, getting a gimbal might be the best option.